flowscripter/dynamic-cli-framework/README.md

 a single `GlobalCommandArgument` consisting of:

 - a type of either: `NUMBER`, `INTEGER`, `BOOLEAN`, `STRING`.
-- an optional set of valid value choices.
+- an optional set of allowable values.
 - an optional default value.
 - whether the value is mandatory.